fauna/faunadb-js/README.md

 code package.json
 ```

 3. Change the `version` to be semantic.
-For example, `3.0.0-beta`.
+For example, `5.0.0-beta`.

+4. Run `npm run build:package`

-4. Run `npm pack`.
+5. Run `npm pack`.
 This creates a tarball at the root of your project directory which represents the image sent to the NPM registry when publishing.

-5. In another project, you can now install the beta from the local image you just created by running:
+6. In another project, you can now install the beta from the local image you just created by running:

 ```bash
 npm install /path/to/tarball